 I took a leap of faith and decided to invest in myself.

 If you’re interested in learning more, please let me know!
-You can send me an email at firstname.lastname@example.org or use this form to contact me about it.
+You can send me an email at firstname.lastname@example.org.

 Update: I am no longer a Beachbody coach as of Dec.
 18, 2018.
 Read why in this post.